joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 ## Part 2: why the weights do not care which conversation a row came from

-The other half of what I was trying to understand is the feed-forward block, and this one turned out to be simpler than I expected once I stopped thinking about it as a transformer thing.
+The other half of the story is the feed-forward block, and it turns out to be the simpler half once you stop thinking about it as a transformer thing.

 In an ordinary neural network, the weights of a layer do not depend on which sample a row came from.
 Ten samples means ten rows in and ten rows out, and the